 During this quarter, momentum has increased with the construction process of the Habitat for Humanity project.
-The project is an8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
-To date, the project is approximately nearing completion at approximately 90% complete and is anticipated to be 100% completed at the end of January; the escrows are scheduled to close at the end of January.
-The project experienced significant delays with approvals pertaining to infrastructure, namely, design of the water system.
+The project isan 8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
+To date, the project is nearing completion at approximately 98% complete and is anticipated to be 100% completed in the next few months; the 7 of 8 escrows have closed and the last escrow is scheduled to close depending upon buyer qualifications targeted for the upcoming quarter.